taein6765/mcp_code/README.md

 # src/ Pipeline Overview

 This directory contains scripts for building and analyzing two related datasets: MCP servers/tools and Skills repositories.
 The pipeline moves from raw data collection → cleaning/normalization → metadata enrichment → similarity analysis → statistical and semantic visualization.
+Each script has a comment above describing its use and how it fits into the data analysis pipeline.

 ---